selectlist/.github/profile/README.md

-# About Select List
+# About Fates List

-Welcome to Select List, where we offer access to our extensive database of cutting-edge bots.
+Welcome to Fates List, where we offer access to our extensive database of cutting-edge bots.
 Enhance your Discord Server | Revolt Server with unparalleled versatility through our curated selection.